Perspicacity11/MakersWk7-JavascriptWebApps/contents/14_fixing_list_refresh.md

 # Fixing the notes refresh

-In the previous section, we've implemented code so the user can type in a new note and submit it, and refresh the list of notes on the page.
+In the previous section, we implemented code so the user can type in a new note and submit it, and refresh the list of notes on the page.

 However, we also need to "clear" the list of note elements that were *already*